torgyn/nextgenprog/index.md

-# nexgenprog
+# Next Generation Programmers (NGP)

-Next Generation Programmers (NGP) is a non-profit educational outreach initative aimed to inspire young talent from rural schools in developing countries to pursue programming.
+We are a non-profit educational outreach initative aimed to inspire young talent from rural schools in developing countries to pursue programming.

 <p align="center">